 Boston Marathon pre-race nerves – check

-Plus I scored a poster.
-I haven’t opened it up yet but it’s supposed to have all the runners names on it.
+Plus I scored a poster!
+I haven’t opened it up yet but it’s supposed to have all the runners names on it – yes everyone running the race!

 Hello and thank you to everyone who said “hi!” at the expo or around Boston this weekend.
 It was fun to meet so many readers and IG followers!
 Kinda made it feel like a small world and that we were in it together.
 Great to meet you!!